Divide-By-0/blog/content/posts/movies.md

 - **Look at Me**: 8/10.
 Another documentary that fills in the troubled story of the most-streamed hip hop artist of our generation.
 It's crazy to see this mans electric stage presence from the very first show.
 He was a complex person, and the documentary managed to both give a fair portrayal of his crimes and explain the circumstances that led to it.
 I wish we could have seen him live out the redemption arc that the movie painted, but maybe he never would have.
 Again, only highly recommended for fans of his music.

+- **Summer Wars**: 6/10.
+A comical anime about a fake boyfriend who's taken to meet his fake girlfriend's family, where he uses his computer, videogame, and math skills to save 2009 Japan's conception of the metaverse.
+A fun story for the family and an interesting conception of the "metaverse", but nothing particularly standout artistically.

 - **3 Billboards Outside Ebbing Missouri**: 10/10.
 It has an excellent unique plot from the get-go, and sets up a really unique protagonist/antagonist arc.
 Standout indie film.

 - **Arrival**: 7/10.
 While the visuals put it a notch above the book, I thought the movie editorialization from the book to add a “reason” for the events hurt the story.
-Isn’t selflessness more romantic and idealistic?
+It gets rid of my favorite part -- the romanticness and idealism of the completely selfless.
+Perhaps if I'd watched this independently of the short story, I'd like it more.

 - **Everything Everywhere All at Once**: 9/10.
 A24's standout movie; absurdist comedy.
 Excellent indie filmmaking and reflection on themes of parental empathy and nihilism.
 Am pretty happy I watched it with my family, we had a lot to talk about afterwards (though the hot dog scenes were not particularly comfortable lol).
 I think this is the only absurdist film I've really liked: they did a great job on keeping a compelling narrative that conveyed the emotional punches they wanted to convey.